carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 teaching: 0
 exercises: 0
 questions:
-- "Can I avoid seeing hate speech and unsettling imagery and still analyze twitter?"
+- "Can I avoid seeing hate speech and unsettling imagery and still analyze twitter?"  <- ???? jongraffiti
 - "What are some privacy or other ethical issues that you need to keep in mind when harvesting tweets with twarc?"
 - "How much personal information can we actually gather about a user given our twarc scrape?"
 - "What are some inappropriate use cases for twarc?"